Lincoln’s Legacy – Accelerating FOP Research Since 2009

-Since his diagnosis in the spring of 2009, the Wheelock and Gambaiana families have joined forces with others from across the globe to enhance awarneness and generate resources to accelerate an effective treatment and eventual cure for FOP in honor of Lincoln Wheelock.
+Since his diagnosis in the spring of 2009, the Wheelock and Gambaiana families have joined forces with others from across the globe to enhance awareness and generate resources to accelerate an effective treatment and eventual cure for FOP in honor of Lincoln Wheelock.

 The extraordinary support received from family and friends over the past several years has touched our hearts in so many ways.
-This support consists of thoughts, well-wishes, encouragement, acts of kindness, prayers and gifts of financial resources.
+This support consists of thoughts, well-wishes, encouragement, acts of kindness, prayers, and gifts of financial resources.

 Because of your generosity, we are closer to finding a treatment for FOP and to giving Lincoln and other FOP kids the chance of a more independent future.

 FOP research is made possible by the ongoing generous contributions of family and friends of patients.

 - Contribute online.
-Go to https://ifopa.salsalabs.org/teamcurefop/p/lincolnslegacy/index.html
+Go to ifopa.org/lincolns_legacy

 For more information on FOP and Lincoln, please check out the IFOPA website, www.ifopa.org and Lincoln’s Facebook page (Lincoln’s Legacy - Cure for FOP).

-Thank you for supporting this most worthwhile cause….
+Thank you for supporting this most worthwhile cause.